 The Chief Judge, through Court Administration, authorizes and regulates Certified Process Servers in the 12th Judicial Circuit.
 These individuals are responsible for serving initial non-enforceable civil process issued within the 12th Judicial Circuit.

 The purpose of civil process is to provide notice to defendants and other interested persons that a judicial action or proceeding has been initiated.
 The court may not proceed with a judicial action/proceeding until delivery of process has been confirmed.

-To become a certified Process Server in the 12th Judicial Circuit you may apply during the current enrollment period of July 1, 2019 through August 31, 2019.
-The application is posted below.
-In order for us to begin processing your application, we must have all the required documents.
-Please do not submit an application with missing documents, as it will be returned to you.
+To become a certified Process Server in the 12th Judicial Circuit you may apply during the current enrollment period of July 1, 2020 through August 31, 2020.
+The application will be posted to the website beginning the last week of June 2020.
 In addition to the completed application, you must pay a processing fee, complete a favorable background investigation, pass an examination and obtain a $5,000 bond.